google/WebFundamentals/src/_langs/en/fundamentals/discovery-and-distribution/avoid-mixed-content/what-is-mixed-content.markdown

-From the spec, resources qualify as optionally blockable content "when the risk of allowing its usage as mixed content is outweighed by the risk of breaking significant portions of the web", this is a subset of the [passive mixed content](#passive-mixed-content) category described above.
+From the spec, resources qualify as optionally blockable content "when the risk of allowing its usage as mixed content is outweighed by the risk of breaking significant portions of the web"; this is a subset of the [passive mixed content](#passive-mixed-content) category described above.
 At the time of this writing, images, video, and audio resources, as well as prefetched links, are the only resource types included in optionally blockable content.
 This category is